Introduction to Causal Data Analysis and Modeling with Coincidence Analysis

 Martyna Swiatczak, University of Bergen, Norway

-The full program is now available here.
+A tentative program is available here.

 This workshop offers an intensive 4-day introduction to causal modeling with Coincidence Analysis (CNA), a relatively new configurational comparative method of data analysis geared towards causal complexity, which has seen a considerable uptick in applications in recent years (click here for references).
 No prior knowledge of CNA is required.